 Probably the most important source of feedback are your customers.
 So release frequency is essential, which means making sure they are frictionless and extremely safe.
-Frequent iteration and extracting feedback from essential to building products customers love.
+Frequent iteration and extracting feedback from stakeholders is essential to building products customers love.

 Our vision for Linc

 But perhaps our biggest realisation was that we could build all that as a product.
 CI/CD products like Buildkite, Travis & CircleCI give you all the tools to build your own pipeline.